Statistics at a Glance

 What Are the Recent Trends in Rates of New Cancer Cases?

-Between 2017 and 2021, the overall age-adjusted rate of new cancers remained stable among men and remained stable among women.
-During this period, eight of the 19 most common cancers in men and nine of the 21 most common cancers in women showed statistically significant decreases in new cases.
-For both men and women, lung and bronchus cancer showed the greatest decrease.
+Between 2018 and 2022, the overall age-adjusted rate of new cancers remained stable among men and increased among women.
+During this period, eight of the 19 most common cancers in men and six of the 21 most common cancers in women showed statistically significant decreases in new cases.
+For men, lung and bronchus cancer showed the greatest decrease.
+For women, laryngeal cancer showed the greatest decrease.

 Trends In New Cases